lil-qorgi/379-rnaseq/README.md

 # wait for some hours…

 $ less z01.tophat_WTC2
-# last two lines of z01.tophat_WTC2:
+# last two lines of z01.tophat_WTC2 are:

 [2021-10-28 13:03:03] A summary of the alignment counts can be found in WTC2_tophat/align_summary.txt [2021-10-28 13:03:03] Run complete: 02:52:28 elapsed